KFC calls on Chinese diners to inspect its kitchen

-China is the biggest market by sales for KFC’s parent Yum Brands Inc (YUM.N), but sales have slowed since July after a television report alleged that workers at a Yum supplier were adding expired meat to products.
+China is the biggest market by sales for KFC’s parent Yum Brands Inc, but sales have slowed since July after a television report alleged that workers at a Yum supplier were adding expired meat to products.

-The scandal, which also dragged in McDonald’s Corp (MCD.N), prompted Yum to cut its profit forecast for the year for a second time on Tuesday, adding urgency to KFC’s offer to Chinese consumers to tour more than 1,000 of its kitchens and two suppliers.
+The scandal, which also dragged in McDonald’s Corp, prompted Yum to cut its profit forecast for the year for a second time on Tuesday, adding urgency to KFC’s offer to Chinese consumers to tour more than 1,000 of its kitchens and two suppliers.

 “How is KFC’s food prepared?
 Is the chicken safe?
 Are the restaurants hygienic?” read adverts for the tours, printed on KFC placemats.